Bonding vs Veneers: Which Is Right for Your Smile?

 2. Choose Veneers If:

-For instance, someone who has one chipped tooth due to an accident might opt for composite bonding as a quick cost repair.
-For those with a number of discolored or uneven teeth may opt for veneers to get an entire smile overhaul.
+For instance, someone who has one chipped tooth due to an accident might opt for composite bonding as a quick, cost-effective repair.
+Those with a number of discolored or uneven teeth may opt for veneers to get an entire smile overhaul.

 How the Process Works?